keybase/bot-sshca/README.md

 make generate
 ```

-This will output a list of steps to run on each server you wish to use with the CA chatbot.
+This will output a list of configuration steps to run on each server you wish to use with the CA chatbot.
 Run
 these commands.
+These commands create a new user to use with kssh (the `developer` user), add the CA's public key to the
+server, and configure the server to trust the public key.

 Now you must define a mapping between Keybase teams the users and servers that they are
 allowed to access.
 If you wish to make the user foo available to anyone in team.ssh.bar,